Here’s how to upgrade your Mac RAM

 iMac RAM upgrade

 You can install new RAM on almost any iMac.
-To find out if you can upgrade RAM on your particular iMac model, check this list on the Apple Support website.
+To find out if you can upgrade RAM on your particular iMac model, check this list:

 - Place your iMac face down, ensuring the screen is protected from anything that could scratch it.

 - Press the small button located above the AC port to open the memory compartment.

 - You’ll find a diagram on the bottom of the door that shows the memory cage levers and the correct orientation of the RAM modules.

 - Push the two levers on the right and left sides outward — this should release the memory cage.

 - Once you release the memory, pull the levers up.

 - You can now remove each module —take a photo of the location of the notch on the bottom of the modules: the notch must be placed correctly when reinstalled.